Deja Entendu: Critical reception

-Accolades and legacy
+Accolades

 The album ranked at No. 25 on Sputnikmusic's list of the Top 100 Albums of the 2000s, one of two Brand New albums on the list (The Devil and God Are Raging Inside Me was included at No. 20).
 Rolling Stone placed the album at No. 19 in their list of the 40 Greatest Emo Albums of All Time, ahead of Your Favorite Weapon at No. 29.
 The album was included in Rock Sound's 101 Modern Classics list at number 21.
 Rock Sound later wrote the album's "slow burn appeal and genre-defining quality" would define the album as "an emo classic."
 They also wrote it would become the "blueprint [that] would spawn scores of imitators, [and] make alternative icons of its creators".
 NME listed the album as one of "20 Emo Albums That Have Resolutely Stood The Test Of Time".
 In 2022, Loudwire listed it at No. 43 on its list of the 50 Greatest Pop Punk Albums.

+In 2023, Billboard named "Okay I Believe You, But My Tommy Gun Don't" as the 29th-best non-single "deep cut" from 2003.
+The song was also named one of the 15 biggest emo songs from the genre's "mainstream era".

+Touring

+Shortly after the album's release, Brand New went on a tour of the US in July 2003 with support from Moneen, The Beautiful Mistake and Senses Fail, although tickets went on sale before the album came out and several dates sold out.
+Following the album's release, Brand New was one of over 40 bands that performed at the 2003 Warped Tour, playing from July 23 to the tour's close on August 10.
+After the Warped Tour, the band opened for Dashboard Confessional's American dates in August.
+Brand New headlined another tour in late 2003, supported by Hot Rod Circuit and Eisley.

+In January 2004, Brand New headlined their first tour of the United Kingdom, supported by Straylight Run and Moneen.
+In March 2004, Brand New supported Blink-182 on an arena tour of Australia.
+In May 2004, Brand New returned to the United Kingdom to support Incubus on an arena tour.